-9 Experts Give Their Predictions On The Future Of Restaurants9 October 2020
+9 Experts Give Their Predictions On The Future Of Restaurants

 This article is part of Raydiant’s Future of The Restaurant Industry series, which aims to provide insights, ideas, and resources to business owners and executives so that they may have greater perspective on what the future of restaurants could look like, including the impact of COVID-19.

 KELLY RICHARDSON, FOUNDER OF VENONE

 "In the future, dining in restaurants is going to continue to look different, and restaurants that are positioning themselves for the long-term through the COVID pandemic are going to do just fine.
 It’s important for restaurant owners and operators to keep in mind that dining as we once knew it, probably won’t be back for a long-time.
 The good news is that restaurants that continue to pivot will make it.
 I have many restaurant clients right now that have returned to 90% of the revenue that they were making pre-pandemic on a modified version of service, so survival is possible, but requires business owners to make smart decisions."

 "A person comes to a casual restaurant, orders their favorite meal on their smartphone.
 The meal is prepared quickly with significant automation in the back of house, delivered to the table by robots, and the bills automatically deducted from the client’s account while he walks out the door.
 This is the restaurant of the future."

 CHRIS BOYLES, VP OF FOOD SAFETY FOR STERITECH